-A cosy detached cottage, within the grounds of the owners' guest house on the outskirts of Jedburgh in the beautiful Scottish Borders.
+A cosy, detached cottage nestled within the grounds of the owners' guest house on the outskirts of Jedburgh in the beautiful Scottish Borders.

-The ground floor of this Jedburgh cottage features contemporary open plan living accommodation with a kitchen, dining area and sitting area, and French doors opening onto a courtyard.
+The ground floor of the spacious interior features contemporary open-plan living accommodation with a kitchen, dining area and comfortable sitting area, along with French doors opening out onto a lovely courtyard.

-This Jedburgh cottage sits within the owners' grounds and the gardens for the guest house adjacent are a pleasant place to unwind.
+Resting within the owners' grounds with flourishing gardens for the guest house adjacent are a pleasant place to unwind.

-A short walk down the hill brings you into the pleasant Borders town of Jedburgh.
+A short walk down the hill brings you into the pleasant town of Jedburgh.

 Only ten miles from the English border and famed for its abbey and its substantial ruins which dominate the town, Jedburgh is also home to Mary, Queen of Scots' house and Jedburgh Castle Jail, now a museum which you can explore at your own leisure.

 One double bedroom.
 Ground floor wet room with shower, basin and WC.
 Open plan living area with kitchen, dining area and sitting area.

 Kelso 12 miles; Melrose 13 miles; Peebles 37 miles.